Worldpay/access-checkout-ios/AccessCheckoutDemo/README.md

 # Access Checkout Demo for iOS

-## A sample App to demonstrate an Access Checkout SDK integration
+A sample App to demonstrate an Access Checkout SDK integration

-The Access Checkout SDK dependency is managed via Cocoapods, run `pod install` before building the example App.
+## Running the Access Checkout Demo App

+1. Install dependencies
+    ```
+    # Install Cocoapods dependencies for the SDK first
+    cd <access-checkout-ios-root>/AccessCheckoutSDK
+    pod install

+    # Install Cocoapods dependencies for the demo app
+    cd <access-checkout-ios-root>/AccessCheckoutDemo
+    pod install
+    ```
+2. Open project `AccessCheckoutDemo` in XCode
+    1. Click on `File > Open`
+    2. Select the `<access-checkout-ios-root>/AccessCheckoutSDKDemo/AccessCheckoutDemo.xcworkspace` directory and click `Open`

+3. In the Project Navigator in XCode, click on the `AccessCheckoutDemo` app
+4. In the app properties, select the `AccessCheckoutDemo` target under `Targets`
+5. Scroll down to the `User-Defined` properties
+6. Replace the `ACCESS_CHECKOUT_ID` value by the `Checkout ID` that was provided to you when you were on-boarded on Access Worldpay
+7. To run the demo app, click the `Play` button in the top-left corner of the screen to open the demo app in the simulated device of your choice.

 ## How to integrate the SDK in an iOS app